wangwuqi/Tello-Python3/README.md

 ## Introduction

-This repository is forked from [dji-sdk/Tello-Python](https://github.com/dji-sdk/Tello-Python) and is based on **python3**.
+This repository is forked from [dji-sdk/Tello-Python](https://github.com/dji-sdk/Tello-Python) and based on **python3**.
 It contains some simple codes for Ryze Tello drone control.

 ## Environmental configuration